 Early stage of AMD involves waste products from the retina building up and creating yellow fatty deposits called drusen.
 During the early stages, symptoms usually are not noticed.
 As the disease worsens, vision symptoms such as difficulty when reading, distortion, problems distinguishing faces and dark spots or patches in central vision become apparent.

 Late stage AMD is when loss of vision is involved, there are two types of late stage AMD; wet and dry

 Wet macular degeneration occurs when new blood vessels grow underneath the retina.
-These blood bessels are fragile and therefore can leak causing fluid and blood to bleed under the retina.
-This can lead to scarring and therefore vision loss.
+These blood vessels are fragile and therefore can leak, causing fluid and blood to bleed under the retina.
+This can lead to scarring and therefore, vision loss.

 Dry macular degeneration is a slow progressing form of the disease and causes gradual loss of vision rather than a rapid loss.
-Patients with dry macular degeneration can develop the wet form which is more aggressive with more rapid/sudden vision loss.
-It is very important that any visual changes are reported to your ophthalmologist immediately, in order for treatment to occur as soon as possible.
-Delay in treatment may cause a more permanent vision loss.
+Patients with dry macular degeneration can develop the wet form, which is more aggressive with more rapid or sudden vision loss.
+It is very important that any visual changes are reported to your ophthalmologist immediately so that treatment can begin as soon as possible.
+Delay in treatment may result in a more permanent vision loss.

-There is no treatment available for the dry form during this time, however there is research being conducted to find appropriate treatment.
+There is currently no treatment available for the dry form; however, there is research being conducted to find appropriate treatment.